mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Mana Illusions: Mana-based illusion spells affect the mind and are ineffective against technological viewing systems like cameras.
 Mana illusions are resisted by Willpower + Counterspelling (if any).
 Some mana illusions affect the target’s senses directly, others affect the senses of anyone perceiving the subject of the spell (though the spellcaster is not affected by her own spell).

 Physical Illusions: Physical illusion spells create actual images or alter physical properties, such as light or sound.
-Physical illusions are effective against technological systems, assuming the caster achieves enough Effect to meet the Object Resistance threshold.
+Physical illusions are effective against technological systems, assuming the caster achieves enough Effect to meet the Object Resistance TN.
 They are resisted by `Intuition + Counterspelling (if any)`; non-living devices do not get a resistance test.
 The spellcaster must generate more Effect than the observer for the illusion to be considered real.
 If the spell is not completely resisted, the character is fully affected by the illusion.

 #### Confusion (Realistic, Multi-Sense)